sujal-lab/Event-Management-System/README.md

 From corporate seminars to concerts, from workshops to virtual expos — Eventify makes the entire process effortless, smart, and delightfully engaging.

 ## 🌟 Key Highlights
-- 🔒 Secure Login System for easy access and personalized dashboards
+🔒 Secure Authentication with JWT & optional Social Logins

-- 🎫 Intuitive Booking Process that streamlines registration
+🎫 Smooth Booking Process with real-time confirmation

-- 📆 Dynamic Dashboard showcasing upcoming and past events
+📆 Smart Dashboard for real-time updates and analytics

-- ⚡ SPA Architecture for a seamless, no-refresh user experience
+⚡ Single Page Application (SPA) for blazing fast navigation

-- 🌙 Dark Theme with Vibrant Accents for an eye-catching, modern vibe
+🌙 Dark Theme + Vibrant Accents for a modern, stylish UX

+🛠️ Modular Design for easy scalability and integration

+📲 Mobile-First Responsive UI for flawless experience across all devices

 ## ✨ Key-Features
 ### 1. Effortless Event Booking